Tongue Piercing Mega Guide With Beautiful Images

 You’ll want to know which is which and if you’re confused you can always ask your piercer to show you pictures of each type.

-But to help you narrow your focus and be able to instruct the piercer as to what you specifically want, here are the most popular types of tongue piercings:
+Or here are the most popular types of tongue piercings to help you narrow your focus and be able to instruct the piercer as to what you specifically want:

 Midline Tongue Piercing